EnAccess/micropowermanager-cloud/README.md

 To project also includes phpMyAdmin which enables quick database operations without installing third-party software or writing any single line into the terminal.

-The default credentials for the database are;
+The default credentials for the database are:

 ```sh
 username: root